 Identifying Minerals Associated with Porphyry Copper

 Exploring for porphyry copper deposits requires the accurate identification of pathfinder carbonate minerals.
-With an oreXpress spectrometer with EZ-ID and the USGS and optional SPECMin libraries, geologists can identify typical pathfinder minerals such as illite, azurite, and malachite, create a mineral map for the project area, and set up a cost-effective drilling plan for ongoing exploration.
+With an oreXpress spectrometer with EZ-ID and the USGS and optional SPECMin and GeoSPEC libraries, geologists can identify typical pathfinder minerals such as illite, azurite, and malachite, create a mineral map for the project area, and set up a cost-effective drilling plan for ongoing exploration.
 The oreXpress is a rugged geological spectrometer designed for field use.

 The oreXpress with EZ-ID delivers:

 - Full range NIR field spectrometer – 350-2500nm

 - High resolution/high sensitivity scanning in a lightweight field package